Become a world class, versatile filmmaker

 The Filmmaking Diploma fees are all-inclusive of film production budget and there are no hidden costs.

-The Filmmaking Diploma fees is £23,000 - This is inclusive of film production budgets and there are no hidden additional costs.
+The full Filmmaking Diploma fee is £23,000 - This is inclusive of film production budgets and there are no hidden additional costs.

 There a number of financially assisted places (bursaries) available per Filmmaking Diploma intake.
 These places are awarded on merit and at LFA's discretion.
 Please visit the fees and funding section of our website to find out about these financially assisted places.
 For further information please contact our Admissions Coordinator on +44 (0) 207 3867711 or email email@example.com